jenki258/Flower_Picking_Custom_Flowers/README.md

 Below the templates, you will find **detailed descriptions** of all parameters used in **single** and **double** flower definitions.
 Be sure to read through them to understand how to configure your flowers properly.

+## 📖 About petals & seeds

+They have NBT tags that have id of block that they were picked from(Use that for crafts not just flower_picking:type_1_petal or something like this as it will just be for all flower petals that have type 1 petal in them)
+As also color NBT and other stuff

 ## 💬 Need Help?

 If you have any questions or encounter issues, feel free to join my discord server!